 Fabric Weight Guide: Categories Explained

 In this section, you'll discover how fabrics range from very lightweight options to very heavy materials.
-Understanding these categories is crucial for choosing a fabric that suits your project's needs.
+Understanding these categories is crucial for choosing a suitable fabric.

 Very Lightweight Fabrics (2.5–4 oz)